-Amendments to IAS 1 Presentation of Financial Statements- Non-current Liabilities with Covenants The entity has adopted the amendments to IAS 1, published in November 2022, for the first time in the current year.
+The group has adopted the amendments to IAS 1, published in November 2022, for the first time in the current year.

 The amendments specify that only covenants that an entity is required to comply with on or before the end of the reporting period affect the entity's right to defer settlement of a liability for at least twelve months after the reporting date (and therefore must be considered in assessing the classification of the liability as current or non-current).
 Such covenants affect whether the right exists at the end of the reporting period, even if compliance with the covenant is assessed only after the reporting date (e.g. a covenant based on the entity's financial position at the reporting date that is assessed for compliance only after the reporting date).